-Daniel teaches the Plant I level class focusing his attention on How Asphalt Plants Actually Work.
+Daniel teaches How Asphalt Plants Actually Work.
 Currently serving as the Director of Services for Astec, Inc., Daniel has 24 years of experience with Astec, holding a range of positions including Electrician, Controls Lab Technician, Controls Service Technician, Assistant Controls Service Manager, and Controls Service Manager.
 He attended Chattanooga State Community College where he studied Information Systems and Electronics.

 Mike brings a wealth of industry knowledge to VECAT’s Plant Level II class.
 Serving as VAA's Director of Technical Services, Mike will also be teaching the Production Mix Testing Requirements and Specifications section of the class.
 Prior to coming to VAA, Mike was the Technical Development Manager for Hi-Tech Asphalt Solutions, and before that, he spent 7 years with Branscome Inc. as the Asphalt Quality Control Manager and Project Manager.
 Mike also has 13 years with VDOT where he started as a Construction Inspector, worked as an Asphalt Technician and rose to the Asphalt Laboratory Manager and an Asphalt Field Engineer at Virginia Transportation Research Council.

-Angela acts as both an instructor and an advisor for our Field and Plant schools.
+Angela acted as both an instructor and an advisor for our Field and Plant schools.
 An Assistant Asphalt Program Manager for VDOT (one of VECAT’s partner organizations), Angela brings a tremendous amount of knowledge to our Plant Level II school, but will specifically be addressing VDOT’s MITS/PLAID database.
-Angela holds a BS in Civil Engineering from West Virginia University, and dutifully follows the WVU football team in her off hours.
+Angela holds a BS in Civil Engineering from West Virginia University, and dutifully follows the WVU football team in her off-hours.